Ayan Kumar Bhunia

 recognizable

 rendition as quickly or faster than a human competitor.
-The key to victory for the agent is to
+The key to victory for the agent is

 learn the optimal stroke sequencing strategies that generate the most recognizable and